FishChipos/Group-4-Go-FinproProgdas-CityPlanner/README.md

 to compile (if not already compiled) and run the project.

-If there are issues with compilation, make sure that you are using the correct version of gcc with its associated headers.
+If there are issues with compilation, make sure that you are using the correct version of gcc with the necessary headers and libraries.

-If the output looks weird then use a dedicated terminal like cmd instead of integrated terminals.
+If the output looks weird then use a dedicated terminal like cmd instead of an integrated terminal.

 #### Alternative: Manual Compilation